-74. What should the referee do if a player commits persistent infringement?
+74. What should the referee do if a player is guilty of persistent offenses?

 - A. Caution and show the player a yellow card - B. Send off and show the player a red card

 75. What should the referee do if a player tackles an opponent using excessive force?